GLOBAL MARKETS-Britain's tax backdown bounces stocks and sterling

 The recovery for sterling has settled some nerves in the currency market, though the persistent strength of the dollar still holds a lot of major currencies near milestone lows and has authorities throughout Asia on edge.

-Japan's yen JPY=EBS, for example hit 145 to the dollar on Monday - a level that prompted official intervention last week - and was last at 144.71.
-The euro EUR=EBS was at $0.9823, about three cents stronger than last week's 20-year trough.
+Japan's yen JPY=EBS hit 145 to the dollar on Monday - a level that prompted official intervention last week - and was last at 144.71.
+The euro EUR=EBS was at $0.9838, about three cents stronger than last week's 20-year trough.
 FRX/

 Chinese authorities have rolled out manoeuvres to support the yuan ranging from unusually strong signals to the market to administrative measures that raise the cost of shorting it.